MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-update-records-bulk.md

   - gregli-msft
 ---

-# How to bulk update records in Power Apps
+# Update or create bulk records in Power Apps canvas app

+Updating or creating records in bulk allows you to perform actions to many records at once.
+Here are some scenarios where you would want to bulk *update* records:

+- You many photos and want to upload them all at once.
+- You want to submit a time sheet with a week’s data at once.

+ You might also want to *create* new records in bulk.
+For example, when your app has to click many images, you might want to upload them all at once.

+This article explains how to update or create bulk records depending on your scenario.

+## Formulas to bulk update records

-The following formulas can be used to bulk update records in Power Apps Canvas applications based on the situation in an application:
+The formulas in this section can be used to bulk update records in Power Apps canvas applications based on the situation in an application.

-- [Patch() function](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/function-patch#modify-or-create-a-set-of-records-in-a-data-source-1) - Use this when the collection matches the data source
+- [Patch() function](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/function-patch#modify-or-create-a-set-of-records-in-a-data-source-1)&mdash;Use this when the collection matches the data source.
     ```
     Patch( DataSource, Collection )
     ```
-- [ForAll() function](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/function-forall) + [nested Patch()](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/function-patch) + [Disambiguation Operator](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/operators#disambiguation-operator) - Use when the data sources have different columns that you need to join.
+- [ForAll() function](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/function-forall) + [nested Patch()](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/function-patch) + [Disambiguation Operator](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/functions/operators#disambiguation-operator)&mdash;Use this when the data sources have different columns that you need to join.
     ```
     ForAll( Collection,
         Patch( DataSource,